 Good training relies on comprehensive guidance from peer leaders who act as mentors to ensure new agents understand how to leverage and benefit from customer service technology tools and processes.
 The goal with training is to make sure every agent has the information they need at their fingertips so they can provide excellent customer service – no matter how complex the inquiry.

-In McKinsey’s 2022 State of Customer Care Survey, over 60% of customer care leaders reported an increase in customer services calls over the past year-and these calls are only getting more complicated.
+In McKinsey’s 2023 State of Customer Care Survey, 57% of customer care leaders expect customer service calls to increase by 20% over the next two years.
+These calls are only getting more complicated.

 Know your peak customer service hours for inbound calls versus email or chat and consider this when structuring your customer service training program.
-You’ll want to make sure you have enough customer service reps available to meet customer demand during these peak hours.
+You’ll want to make sure you have enough customer service reps available to address customer complaints and meet customer demand during these peak hours.

-To this end, technology plays a big role in how customer service is delivered.
+Technology plays a big role in how customer service is delivered, which is why comprehensive training around how to incorporate new technologies—and leverage it to its potential—is important.
 Automated customer service software helps reps resolve customer inquiries faster and more efficiently.
 But the technology is only as good as the customer service agents using it, which is where a stellar training program comes in.

 8 Customer Service Training Best Practices